ooni/probe/docs/source/tests/traceroute.rst

 In particular the ICMP TTL expired citations will contain the IP headers.

-We could theorically strip these though even if that were the case there would still be at least a reduction of the anonymity set given by the fact that we received a TTL expired from a router in a certain network range.
+We could theoretically strip these though even if that were the case there would still be at least a reduction of the anonymity set given by the fact that we received a TTL expired from a router in a certain network range.